 As you can probably assume, the best use of beacon technology is in the retail sector.
-Many big retail stores, including Macy’s, CVS, Target and others are already using beacons to communicate efficiently with their customers.
+Many big retail stores, including Macy’s, CVS, Target, and others are already using beacons to communicate efficiently with their customers.

-However, the application area of this technology goes way beyond the retail.
+However, the application area of this technology goes way beyond retail.
 The applications of beacon technology are virtually unlimited, some of which are mentioned below.

 - In daily life – to send helpful reminders to people, in smart homes, etc.

-- Travel/transport – to send people useful notifications regarding the schedule of train/plane/bus, information about the change in time, current running status, etc. Some airlines are using beacons to effectively communicate with their traveling customers.
+- Travel/transport – to send people useful notifications regarding the schedule of trains/planes/buses, information about the change in time, current running status, etc. Some airlines are using beacons to effectively communicate with their traveling customers.

-- Concert venues – to send concert details, updates and news to the people who have already arrived.
+- Concert venues – to send concert details, updates, and news to the people who have already arrived.